 Ethanol is an excellent solvent for extracting cannabinoids.
 There are multiple methods of extraction using solvents, here we are going to focus solely on the “short soak” or “quick wash” method using Ethyl Alcohol (Ethanol).
 Another popular quick wash extraction, QWISO, uses Isopropyl Alcohol (IPA) instead of Ethanol.

 In the traditional long soak process, alcohol (and water) stays in contact with the plant material for up to months at a time.
-As alcohol is a polar solvent, this technique also extracts water soluble materials like chlorophyll and various plant alkaloids and waxes into your final product.
+As alcohol is a polar solvent, this technique also extracts water soluble materials like chlorophyll into your final product.

-Using a quick wash involving only brief contact with the solvent, cannabinoids can be separated from the plant material while leaving behind most of the water-soluble materials and keeping them out of your final product.
+Using a quick wash involves only brief contact with the solvent.
+Cannabinoids are quickly separated from the plant material while leaving behind most of the water-soluble materials.
+This keeps the majority of the yuck out of your final product.
 The quick wash method will still extract some impurities, but they can be quickly and easily filtered off.